-- " Demand for air travel remains healthy, but growth has slowed; airlines are flashing yellow. - YOLOism and the nearly four-fold increase in hybrid work have been positive forces. - " Air cargo demand remains solidly above 2019 levels but is likely to be impacted by trade wars. - " Airlines of all shapes and sizes continue to retool products and networks to reflect the changing face of demand and to cope with inflation, but growth rates-and profit margins-differ widely. - " ATC issues, aircraft/engine deliveries, labor supply, parts scarcity, MRO bottlenecks and workforce juniority have curbed growth and led airlines to hold onto older equipment to accommodate demand. - In large part, airlines have been using cash flow to add staff, renew fleets, upgrade ground equipment and IT and retire the massive debt accumulated in 2020-2021 to weather the pandemic. - " Most airlines are pursuing high-margin revenue diversification, earnings durability, equity appreciation and balance sheet fortification.
+- " Demand is healthy, but many airlines have seen a slowdown in domestic main cabin bookings. - yoLoism and the substantial increase in workplace flexibility have been positive forces. - " Air cargo demand remains solidly above 2019 levels but is likely to be impacted by trade wars. - " Airlines of all shapes and sizes continue to retool products and networks to reflect the changing face of demand and to cope with inflation, but growth rates-and profit margins-differ widely. - " ATC issues, aircraft/engine deliveries, labor supply, parts scarcity, MRO bottlenecks and workforce juniority have curbed growth and led airlines to hold onto older equipment to accommodate demand. - " In large part, airlines have been using cash flow to add staff, renew fleets, upgrade ground equipment and IT and retire the massive debt accumulated in 2020-2021 to weather the pandemic. - " Most airlines are pursuing high-margin revenue diversification, earnings durability, equity appreciation and balance sheet fortification.